Anna Szécsényi-Nagy

 Dániel Gerber

-Computational biologist, Molecular biologist
+Computational biologist, Molecular biologist, PhD

 Since 2015, I have been involved in bioinformatics, and since 2016, I have been working with archaeogenetics.
 Between 2017 and 2023, I wrote my doctoral dissertation pioneering the integration of these two research fields for the first time in Hungary.
 My primary research area focuses on adapting, developing, and applying computational methods to archaeogenetic datasets, encompassing not only population genetics but also sequence analyses such as raw data evaluation, metagenomics, and the discovery of clinically relevant variants.
 In connection with the Momentum ("Lendület") program, I mainly focus on the genetic study of pathogens (uncovering/analyzing the genomes of archaic pathogens) and domestic animals (horses, camels), along with adapting and developing the necessary computational/statistical methods for these studies.